3V3RYONE/gsoc/_posts/2022-06-24-second-week.md

 <br />
 ## Task 3: Improvements

-Now that I was sure the connection between **Rex::Proto::Http::HttpTrace**, **Rex::Proto::Http::Client**, and **Rex::Proto::Http::Server** was established, I worked upon giving a more relevant and meaningful definition to the methods of the wrapper class.
+Now that I was sure the connection between **Rex::Proto::Http::HttpTrace**, **Rex::Proto::Http::Client**, and **Rex::Proto::Http::Server** was established, I worked upon giving a more relevant and meaningful definition to the `use_http_trace_request()` and `use_http_trace_response()` methods of the wrapper class.
 The `initialize()` method now takes the datastore parameters like HttpTrace, HttpTraceHeadersOnly and HttpTraceColors.
-HttpTrace parameter stores whether HttpTracing is enabled in msfconsole.
-HttpTraceHeadersOnly parameter stores whether only the HTTP Headers are needed to be tracked to msfconsole.
-HttpTraceColors stores the pair of colors to be used for printing requests and responses intuitively.
+The HttpTrace parameter stores a boolean denoting whether HttpTracing is enabled in msfconsole.
+HttpTraceHeadersOnly parameter stores a boolean flag denoting whether only the HTTP Headers should be printed to the console.
+The HttpTraceColors parameter stores a string which denotes the pair of colors (separated by a `/`), to be used for printing requests and responses intuitively.

-Now, instance variables were created and were used to store these parameters.
-Instance variables ensure that we can use their value, for the current object in scope, anywhere in the **Rex::Proto::Http::HttpTrace** class.
+Next, instance variables were created and were used to store these parameters.
+Instance variables ensure that we can use their value anywhere in the **Rex::Proto::Http::HttpTrace** class, for the current object in scope.
+This means the value of these parameters would be unique for every object of the **Rex::Proto::Http::HttpTrace** class created.
 This improvement also ensures that whenever an object is created for HttpTrace wrapper class, we have the datastore options related to HTTP-Trace ready, and we need not repeatedly pass these options while making a function call now.

 | ![code-example initialize() method](../assets/img/betterDefnInitialize.png) |
 | <b>Figure 5: Code example showing improvements in the `initialize()` method </b>|
  <b>of Rex::Proto::Http::HttpTrace </b>|

 Also, the two methods (`use_http_trace_request` and `use_http_trace_response`) of the wrapper class were defined in a better fashion.
 Now, instead of printing static messages, we are trying to print some information related to the request and response.
-Firstly, we are checking for the value of the instance variable `@http_trace`, if it's set to true, then only the static messages are printed, else they are not.
+First, we check the value of the instance variable `@http_trace`, if it's set to true, then only the static messages are printed, else they are not.
 Along with the static messages, we are printing the **request method** in case of request tracking and the **response code** in case of response tracking.
 This was done by accepting an additional parameter **method/code** for request/response respectively.
 This also removed the redundant parameter **colors** as we need not pass it every time the method is called.

 | ![code-example two methods](../assets/img/betterDefn2Methods.png) |
 | <b>Figure 6: Code example showing improvements in </b>|
- <b>`use_http_trace_request()` and `use_http_trace_response()` methods </b>|
+ <b>`use_http_trace_request()` and `use_http_trace_response()` </b>|
- <b>of Rex::Proto::Http::HttpTrace </b>|
+ <b>methods of Rex::Proto::Http::HttpTrace </b>|

 <br/>